Julian's Home Page

 Computational Scientist at Caltech's Center for

-Advanced Computing Research, a Fellow of the Institute of Physics, a member
+Advanced Computing Research, and a Fellow of the Institute of Physics.
+Prior to joining

 Caltech, I held a staff position as a physicist at